4 personality types

 2. Are they introverted or extroverted?

-For a more in-depth explanation of each of the personality types check out my last post where I outline them each in detail.
+For a more in-depth explanation of each of the personality types check out my post where I outline them each in detail.
 Here we will be focusing on the strengths and weaknesses of each and how you can use this knowledge to leverage your skills and get out of your own way so you can get S*%T done.
 But I will summarize with a graphic:

 4 personality types

 Once you understand your dominant and secondary personality type, you can look at the strengths and weaknesses associated with those temperaments and take stock of which ones you possess so you can harness them to your advantage.
+Building a business, making money, setting goals, all require a lot of hard work and dedication and if you follow conventional wisdom on how to set goals, form habits, build a business, etc. you may be inadvertently preventing yourself from succeeding because you are not working WITH your strengths, but against them.

 Take your Personality Purpose Test HERE